 - The Single Remedy: Only one remedy is given at a time.
-Patients are viewed as a single entity and all facets of their life — including physical, mental, and spiritual health — are considered before they receive any kind of treatment.
+Patients are viewed as a single entity, and all facets of their life — including physical, mental, and spiritual health — are considered before receiving any kind of treatment.
 Homeopaths must consider both common and unique symptoms that the patient exhibits in an effort to determine the best, single remedy for them.

 As time has gone on, there has been an increasingly large divide between supporters of homeopathy and modern medicine.
-Though they both work to heal and help people, there are several key distinctions that differentiate the two, including:
+Though they both work to heal and help people, there are several key distinctions differentiate homeopathy vs Western medicine, including:

 - Symptoms: Mainstream medicine and homeopathy view patient symptoms in entirely different ways.
 While allopathy — a term coined by Hahnemann to describe mainstream medicine — may prescribe a different medication for each symptom or issue the patient has, homeopathy will consider the patient as a whole and prescribe a single cure.